cariad/cariad.fyi/content/images/index.md

       resample_format: Lanczos webp drawing
     src: 2024-12-06-severe-alert.png

+  - name: 2024-12-08-cats
+    params:
+      alt: A photograph of two cat-shaped biscuits.
+The cat on the left is smiling and wearing a green-yellow scarf.
+The cat on the right has a red outline with yellow eyes and a demonic yellow smile.
+      caption: A happy cat and a Cursed Cat Alastor (Sunday 8th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-08-cats.jpg

   - name: 2024-12-08-reindeer-stitch
     params:
       alt: A photograph of a cross stitch in progress.
 The centre of the piece has a handful of black and brown patterns.
       caption: The stitch so far (Sunday 8th December, 2024)
       resample_format: Lanczos webp photo
     src: 2024-12-08-reindeer-stitch.jpg

+  - name: 2024-12-17-page-sizes
+    params:
+      alt: A diagram of page sizes from A4+ to A7.
+A4+ is 225×315 mm.
+B5 is 178×254 mm.
+A5 is 145×210 mm.
+B6+ is 125×190 mm.
+A6 is 90×150 mm.
+A7 is 70×110 mm.
+      caption: LEUCHTTURM1917 page sizes (Tuesday 17th December, 2024)
+      resample_format: Lanczos webp photo
+    src: 2024-12-17-page-sizes.jpg

   - name: dyson-farming-2024-10-23
     params: